The development of the Intelligent Behaviour Analytics® (IBA) framework

 The UK Government is focussed on the biggest shake-up in health and social care leadership in a generation to improve patient care.

-Birmingham City University design a conference to review how NHS Leadership can be enhanced by drawing upon the holistic qualities that the ‘Arts’ bring to leadership provision.
+In response to the landmark independent 2022 report into health and social care leadership led by General Sir Gordon Messenger and Dame Linda Pollard, Birmingham City University design a conference titled STEM to STEAM 2022 to review how NHS Leadership can be enhanced by drawing upon the holistic qualities that the ‘Arts’ bring to leadership provision.

 itse version 2